Eat Right to Beat Tuberculosis |Best Tuberculosis Hospital In Dubai | Aster

 Polyunsaturated fatty acids

 In a research study, It was concluded that supplementing the diet with (n-3-) fatty acids can affect resistance to M. tuberculosis, whereas supplementing with (n-6-) fatty acids does not.

-Combination of olive oil, nuts and cooking oil like sunflower, cottonseed oil, rice bran oil are best.
+A combination of olive oil, nuts, and cooking oil like sunflower, cottonseed oil, rice bran oil is best.